WDI-SEA/interview-questions/readme.md

 * Explain how prototypal inheritance works
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
-* What's the difference between a variable that is: `null`, `undefined` or `undeclared`?
+* What's the difference between a variable that is: `null`, `undefined` or `undeclared`? null is when a variable has an empty value undefined is when a variable has no value undeclated is when a variable does not exist
   * How would you go about checking for any of these states?
 * What is a closure, and how/why would you use one?
+A function that has scope that refers to variables.
+We can use closures to save the scope of variables and values at a certain point in time.
+Saves the global namespace.
 * What's a typical use case for anonymous functions?
 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 * What's the difference between `.call` and `.apply`?